 - Establish student learning as the primary goal

-- Focus on faculty engagement/empowerment — the primary driver of improvement
+- Focus on teacher engagement/empowerment — the primary driver of improvement

 - Focus on “boundary-spanning” leading to introduction of system wide partnerships